 Once you’ve researched the different types of jobs within the fashion world, make a list of your favorite companies.
 Don’t be shy—include every company you would like to work for.
 If you are serious about a specific company, think about where you’d fit in and how you could make a great addition to the team.

->

-> Once you’ve identified the approachable and appropriate employees at your target company, send an email introducing yourself, but don’t get offended if you don’t get a response.
+Once you’ve identified the appropriate employees at your target company, send an email introducing yourself, but don’t get discouraged if you don’t get a response.
 For every twenty blind emails I sent, I would receive one response.
 If you’re not receiving responses from every place you contact, don’t worry.
 The key here is finding a way to get in the door, so you can ask for advice, not a job, per se.
 (It’s also worth noting that you’re much more likely to get a response regarding career advice than a job offer.)

->

-> You will probably have to start your career as an intern: accept and embrace this.
+You will probably have to start your career as an intern: accept and embrace this.
 But it’s actually a good thing!
 By interning, you’ll gain valuable experience in the field and build numerous contacts through your bosses and fellow interns.
 You’ll also have first-hand experience with that company’s culture, so you can decide if it’s a good fit before having the commitment of an actual job offer.

 Show Your Value